Undivided Assessment · Flatiron District · Value Index: A (91/100)

 10 Madison Square West 19C Primary

-Flatiron occupies a rare convergence point: walkable distance to Midtown business districts, immediate access to multiple subway lines, and the sustained desirability of Madison Square Park frontage.
+Flatiron District occupies a rare convergence point: walkable distance to Midtown business districts, immediate access to multiple subway lines, and the sustained desirability of Madison Square Park frontage.
 The neighborhood has demonstrated consistent price premiums and strong buyer demand across market cycles.

 Explore Flatiron District